-The Education Improvement Branch (EIB) monitors and supports school performance and improvement through the administration of school reviews.
+The School and Region Reviews (SRR) branch monitors and supports school performance and improvement through the administration of school reviews.

-The EIB reviews all Queensland state schools at least once every 4 years, providing feedback and support, tailored to each school’s unique needs and context.
+All Queensland state schools undergo a review at least once every 4 years, providing feedback and support tailored to each school’s unique needs and context.

-The EIB collates and analyses all school review data for emerging trends and areas requiring greater focus, with
+The SRR collates and analyses all school review findings for emerging trends and areas requiring greater focus, with

-training for school reviewers, principals and associate leaders in the use of the
+training for school leaders in the use of the

-National School Improvement Tool (NSIT).
-The training provides school leaders with a deep understanding of the 9 domains of the NSIT, how these inform the school review process, and how they can be used to drive their school’s improvement strategy.
+School Improvement Tool (SIT).
+Programs provide school leaders with a deep understanding of the 9 domains of the SIT, how these inform the school review process and how they can be used to drive their school’s improvement strategy.

 State school principals who complete the training can nominate to become a peer